TheLandfill/cpp_cli/README.md

     non_options = Parser::parse(argc, argv);
   }

   // Other code.
-At this point, all variables are set.
+At this point, all variables are set and the "test" subcommand has been run if it was on the command line.
 }
 ```
 You can't get much simpler than two lines per variable (half of which are just initializing the variable anyway), but if you want to do more complicated things, you will have to get more complicated.

 ## Help Message
 This library can automatically generate a help message by calling `Parser::generate_help(argv[0])`, which will generate a help message and store it in a file within the directory you specify named ".X_help_message", where "X" is the name of each subcommand leading up to and including the current subcommand.
-For instance, if git used this library the command "git push" would produce the file ".git_push_help_message" while just "git" would produce ".git_help_message".
+For instance, if git used this library, the command "git push" would produce the file ".git_push_help_message" while just "git" would produce ".git_help_message".

 To print out the current help message, use `Parser::print_help()`, which will print out the last help message of the last subcommand that called `generate_help(argv[0])`.
 It will only generate the help message if there is no help message file corresponding to the current subcommand, meaning you should delete all help message files on compiling.
 This library has no automatic trigger for a help message, so you'll still need to create a `Value<bool>` for each help message display.
 You may need to set the filename if you want a help message from a supercommand to be displayed.
 If `Parser::print_help()` is called without calling `Parser::generate_help(argv[0])`, the program will throw a runtime exception detailing which subcommand needs to have the `generate_help(argv[0])` added.